 - Hang out Your Shingle, you are your own boss, but jeesh good luck in this dog eat dog, too many lawyers world.
 Statistically this is the hardest and quite frankly it always seemed to me like what you do when you could not get job #1 or #2.

-It has been 16 years for me and wifey at our ‘Option 2‘ jobs.
+It has been 20 years for me and wifey as ‘Option 2‘ type lawyers with our steady eddy jobs.

-The salaries work for us, the work itself is intellectually stimulating and we feel like we are valid contributing members of society with enough time set aside for a successful family life and marriage that we agree all along was the real accomplishment.
+The salaries work for us, the work itself is intellectually stimulating and we feel like we are valid contributing members of society with enough time set aside for a successful family life and marriage that we agree all along was the real accomplishment for lawyers.

 The level of dedication and resources utilized here means YOU MUST TAKE TIME beforehand to decide if this is the Path for you.
 Good Luck!